 Mysteries of the Ancient World by National Geographic Society

-Okay, but disappointing
+Okay, but a bit disappointing

 Published in 1979 by National Geographic